Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Results

 We now use approximate fits for $k$, $\Omega_{\rm H}$, $\eta_{\rm EM}$, $l_{\rm in, HD}$, and $e_{\rm in, HD}$ (see Figs.~\ref{fig:eta}, \ref{fig:lin_ein}, and \ref{fig:kvsa}) to construct our semi-analytic model.
 Namely, we approximate $l_{\rm in, HD}$ with the constant value, $l_{\rm HD,avg} = 0.86$, and $e_{\rm in, HD}$ with the average value of $0.97$, both shown by the dashed orange lines in Figure~\ref{fig:lin_ein}.
 We use the fit, $\eta_{\rm EM}$, in the form $\eta \propto C_1 a^4 + C_2 a^2$ as we show in Figure~\ref{fig:eta} and equation~(\ref{eq:eta_BZ}).

 The standard monopole BZ model has $k = 1/2$, which gives the maximum EM efficiency.
 We calculate $k$ at the horizon and then average in $t$, $\theta$ and $\phi$.
 Figure~\ref{fig:kvsa} shows that for our semi-analytic model, we approximate this dependence with the average value, $k = 0.23$, for $a < 0$.
-For $a > 0$, we find a good fit for $k$, Similar to \citet{2013MNRAS.Penna}, $k$ is smaller than what is predicted by the standard BZ model.
+For $a > 0$, we find a good fit for $k$,